esrf-bliss/Lima-camera-slsdetector/doc/index.rst

 Camera initialisation
 ......................
-The SlsDetector plugin exports to kind classes: one generic *SlsDetector::Camera* class, with the common interface to *slsDetector* and *slsReceiver* classes, and detector-specific classes, like *SlsDetector::Eiger* which manage the particularities of each model.
+The SlsDetector plugin exports two kind classes: one generic *SlsDetector::Camera* class, with the common interface to *slsDetector* and *slsReceiver* classes, and detector-specific classes, like *SlsDetector::Eiger* which manage the particularities of each model.